ikoniaris/honeyd-viz/README.md

-honeyd-viz
+Honeyd-Viz
 ==========

-Visualize statistics from a Honeyd honeypot
+Honeyd-Viz is a full featured script to visualize statistics from a Honeyd honeypot.